iotaledger/ledger-shimmer-app/README.md

 *Change/Remainder:* After sending funds to a 3rd party, all remaining funds on the account must be transferred to a new address - this is called the change or remainder address.

-### Address Reuse

-IOTA Chrysalis switched from quantum resistance signatures (Winternitz One-Time) to ED25519 signatures and from an account based model to an UTXO model.
-For this reason, address reuse no longer is problematic and IOTA is as secure as *other major crypto currencies*.

-### IOTA Message
+### Shimmer Message

 A message mainly is just a group of inputs and outputs.
 So if Bob has 10Mi, and wants to send Alice 3Mi, the message could look like this:

-**input:** Bob -10Mi
+**input:** Bob -10smr

-**output:** Alice +3Mi
+**output:** Alice +3smr

-**output:** Bob +7Mi (change output / remainder)
+**output:** Bob +7smr (change output / remainder)

-This example highlights how IOTA handles messages.
+This example highlights how Shimmer handles messages.
 First it takes an input of 10Mi from Bob's address.
 It sends 3 of it to Alice, and it puts the remaining 7Mi on a new address belonging to Bob's seed.

 All inputs require the private key to generate signatures which prove that you are the owner of the funds.

 Because messages are *atomic units*, the network will never accept Bob's input of -10Mi without also accepting sending 3 to Alice, and 7 to a new address owned by Bob (in this example).

-### Parts of an IOTA Message
+### Parts of an Shimmer Message

-An IOTA message is broken up into 2 halves.
+An Shimmer message is broken up into 2 halves.
 The first half is generating a message and creating signatures for it.

 The second half is selecting 2 other messages to confirm, and performing the proof of work.